Is it the case that one of the registered owners died? If so please provide us with a copy of the Death Certificate, Probate and a copy of the Will.

 Please provide the name(s) and addresse(s) of anyone to be added to the property title?

 Please provide a copy of your National Insurance Number?

-Information to consider in further to the above Ulster Bank transfer of equity information :
+Caveats to be read in further to the above Ulster Bank transfer of equity Questions and Answers :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ulster Bank conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your lawyer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.